-WHEREAS, the municipal average of the value of development potential has never been used in the Highlands and may provide a more fair and just valuation of a farmland easement than appraisal methodology in highly regulated regions such as the Highlands and Pinelands where development potential comparable sales can no longer be found; and
+WHEREAS, the establishment of a "municipal average" for valuing development potential in the Highlands may provide a more fair and just valuation of a farmland easement than appraisal methodology in highly regulated regions such as the Highlands and Pinelands where development potential comparable sales can no longer be found; and

-WHEREAS, with the increase of CBT funding now available for stewardship activities, there is an estimated \$2.253 million in FY2021 to fund the existing Deer Fencing Program (DFP) and Soil and Water Cost Share Program (S&W Program) in addition to new initiatives related to farmland soil resiliency; and
+WHEREAS, with the increase of CBT funding now available for stewardship activities, there is an estimated \$3.325 million in FY2022 to fund the existing Deer Fencing Program (DFP) and Soil and Water Cost Share Program (S&W Program) in addition to new initiatives related to farmland soil resiliency; and

-WHEREAS, since restarting its S&W Program utilizing CBT funds in 2017, approximately 132 S&W Program applications have been submitted, accounting for an estimated project need of approximately \$2.7 million, and the SADC continues to make available previously appropriated funding for new soil and water conservation projects; and
+WHEREAS, since restarting its S&W Program utilizing CBT funds in 2017, approximately 258 S&W Program eligibility requests have been submitted, accounting for an estimated project need of approximately \$4.0 million, and the SADC continues to make available previously appropriated funding for new soil and water conservation projects; and

-WHEREAS, since the restarting of the S&W Program in 2017, 53 projects have been funded and 22 projects have been completed with \$1.5 million in funding having been obligated or expended; and
+WHEREAS, since the restarting of the S&W Program in 2017, 120 projects have been funded with \$2,7 million in funding having been obligated and 40 projects have been completed with \$555,000 funding having expended; and

-WHEREAS, it is essential that the availability of preserved farmland for agricultural purposes remain the central impetus behind preserving such land, yet the SADC must also be open to flexibility when farmers on preserved land present new ideas in New Jersey's ever-changing agricultural make-up, and thus be willing to update its views as to what encompasses allowable agricultural uses of preserved farmland; and pilot program which was extended through March 2020 by legislation enacted in May 2018; and
+WHEREAS, it is essential that the availability of preserved farmland for agricultural purposes remain the central impetus behind preserving such land, yet the SADC must also be open to flexibility when farmers on preserved land present new ideas in New Jersey's ever-changing agricultural make-up, and thus be willing to update its views as to what encompasses allowable agricultural uses of preserved farmland; and collecting the information it needs throughout the pilot program in order to be in a position to make recommendations to the Legislature at the program's conclusion; and

 WHEREAS, P.L.
 2014, Ch.
-16, signed into law in July 2014, allows wineries to conduct special occasion events on preserved farmland under certain conditions under a
+16, signed into law in July 2014, allows wineries to conduct special occasion events on preserved farmland under certain conditions under a pilot program which was extended through March 2020 by legislation enacted in May 2018; and